digital-skills-for-researchers/slideshows/_modules/reproducible-workflows/tdd/index.md

   - content: |
       ## Naming tests

+      - Should be clear its a test
+      - Describe what it is testing
+      - Include expected outcome

     notes: |
       So far we have been lumping all our tests together inside a single function.
 There are a couple of issues with this.
 When a test fails, the remaining tests in the function  will not be run, as our test function will have encountered an error.
 Secondly, its hard to know exactly which test failed and why, we have to inspect the arguments we passed to our palindrome function to work out what we we were testing.
 So the first thing we need to do is split our tests into different functions, one function per test.
 After that we need to name our functions so that we can work out what they are testing solely based on the name.